maheshsabnis/DXC_Blazor_Traning/readme1.md

 Date : 09-08-2021
 1. Create a Template for Generating List of RedioButtons.
 	The RenderFragment will define the data-value for each RedioButton in the list
-2. Create a re-usable component that will render a CheckBoxList
+2. Create a re-usable component that will render a CheckBoxList (Optional)
 	- THis component will accept following 3 Parameters
 		 - DataSource of the type IEnumerable<T>
 		 - DataValueField, this will be the value returned by CheckBox when it is selected